-Based in Hawarden, with a general store and café in Notting Hill, Pedlars offers a curated, considered and beautifully designed range of homewares and gifts.
-Interested in products with stories to tell, with patina, history and a good dose of warmth and fun, the now well-established Pedlars Friday Vintage initiative sees the brand working with a network of dealers to create weekly parcels of best-quality vintage items for the home and garden.
-And follow @pedlarsvintage on Instagram to see their latest project, Pedlars Vintage Live, where you have access to best value genuine vintage direct from the source.
+Based in Hawarden, with a general store and café in Notting Hill, Pedlars offers a curated, considered and beautifully designed range of Vintage and gifts.
+Interested in products with stories to tell, with patina, history and a good dose of warmth and fun, Pedlars Vintage Marketplace sees the brand working with a network of dealers to create fresh daily parcels of best-quality vintage items for the home and garden.
+Follow @pedlarsvintage on Instagram to see the latest additions, from knock-out furniture to cool kit for your kitchen.

 Hawarden Estate Farm Shop is an award-winning farm shop set in 20 acres of farmed land.
 Its expert team grows, sources and sells the best food Britain has to offer, with much of the produce coming from within a 30 mile radius or the farm itself, including this year’s bumper crop of asparagus.
 Its multi-award winning butchery team selects the best quality, locally reared meat, and a deli and café serves the best coffee and food around.
 From mid-May onwards you can pick your own strawberries, and all year round you can entertain your children with pigs and chickens, a play fort, and a nature trail.